kalininalab/LoReMINE/README.md

 - ````` --prefix `````: Specifies the prefix to be used for naming the assembly output files. **This parameter is mandatory**.
 If you are performing batch assemblies instead of a single-strain assembly, use **"NA"** as the value for this parameter

+- ````` --asm-coverage `````: Use this parameter to limit read coverage during the initial disjointig assembly.
+In cases of extremely high read coverage, the initial disjointig assembly may fail.This parameter should be used only with **raw PacBio and Oxford Nanopore (ONT) reads** and must not be used with **HiFi reads**.
+By default, the parameter is not set, meaning all reads are used for assembly.
+If the initial disjointigs fail to assemble due to excessive coverage, a recommended value is `````50`````, which restricts the initial disjointigs assembly to the longest 50× reads

 - ````` --alt_param `````: Use this parameter only if the assembly results obtained with the default settings are unsatisfactory.
 It is applicable only for PacBio or Nanopore **raw reads** and should not be used with PacBio **HiFi reads**.
 Possible values are `````True````` or `````False`````.
 Default value is `````False`````

+- ````` --force `````: Use this parameter to allow writing output to an existing output directory.
+By default, the pipeline will terminate with an error if the specified output directory already exists.
+When `````--force````` is enabled, the existing output directory is overwritten and the pipeline proceeds normally

 ## taxonomy
 This sub-module is responsible for determining the taxonomy of the input genome.
 To see all the available options, run the following command
 `````shell